Vauxoo/ecommerce/website_product_filters/README.rst

 Requirements:
 -------------
-- Go to https://github.com/OCA/e-commerce and download repo in order to install website_product_brand module.
+- Go to https://github.com/OCA/product-attribute and download repo in order to install product_brand module.

 Contributors
 ------------